 While there is no requirement to list a trailer’s Ball Load, it can be measured at a weighbridge by disconnecting the fully laden trailer from the tow vehicle and resting only the trailer’s draw bar (via the jockey wheel) on the scales.
 Alternatively, some caravan dealers have special ball mass scales for this purpose.

 Payload is the trailer’s carry capacity.
 It’s the difference between its Tare Weight (un-laden weight) and its ATM.
 Payload is important for all trailers, however it is critical to campers and caravans, many of which have quite limited carrying capacity to start with.
-Modifications and additions to the trailer can very quickly eat into its carrying capacity and result in an overloaded trailer, or the inability to legally carry the really important equipment.
+Modifications and additions to the trailer can very quickly eat into its carrying capacity and result in an overloaded trailer, or the inability to legally carry necessary items.

-The maximum trailer load will be specified to ensure the combination is controllable and that it will not significantly shorten the life of the vehicle's body and mechanical components.
+The maximum trailer load will be specified to ensure the combination is safe, controllable, and that it will not significantly shorten the life of the vehicle's body and mechanical components.